 Configuring ADO.NET Connection Manager in SSIS

-Once you created new Project under SSIS.
-If you look at the Solution explorer we have three folders.
-For now lets concentrate on the Connection Managers Folder.
+Once you created a new Project under SSIS.
+If you look at the Solution explorer, we have three folders.
+For now, let’s concentrate on the Connection Managers Folder.

-When you click on the New Connection Manager option, an Add SSIS Connection Manager window form will be opened to select the connections managers from the list it is provided.
+When you click on the New Connection Manager, an Add SSIS Connection Manager window will open to select the connections managers from the list.

 If you observe the above, Data Connections pane is empty because we have not created any connection managers before.
-If we created any connection managers before then, instead of creating them again and again we can select them here.
+If we created any connection managers before then, instead of creating them, again and again, we could select them here.

-From the above screenshot you can observe that, we are using our local host windows account as server name and [AdventureWorks2014] as the database name.
+From the above image, see that we are using our local host windows account as server name and [AdventureWorks2014] as the database name.

 Click on the Test Connection button provided below to check whether the connection is successful or not.

-Once we finish configuring the connection managers, the ADO.NET connection manager name will be displayed in the Data connection pane.
-So select the created connection manager and click ok.
+Once we finish configuring the connection managers, the SSIS ADO.NET connection manager’s name displayed in the Data connection pane, so select the created connection manager and click ok.

-Click ok button to finish configuring the ADO.NET Connection Manger.
+Click the ok button to finish configuring the ADO.NET Connection Manager.